yukizo3tm/sql-docs/azure-sql/database/manage-hyperscale-database.md

 Once a database has been moved to Hyperscale, you can create a new Hyperscale geo-replica for that database.

 Direct migration from the Basic service tier to the Hyperscale service tier is not supported.
-To perform this migration, first change the database to any service tier other than Basic (like Standard, premium etc.), and then proceed with the migration to Hyperscale.
+To perform this migration, first change the database to any service tier other than Basic (for example, General Purpose), and then proceed with the migration to Hyperscale.

 ### How to migrate a database to the Hyperscale service tier